Work package 7 members at the CHRODIS PLUS kick-off meeting

 FOSTERING HIGH QUALITY CARE FOR PEOPLE WITH CHRONIC DISEASES

-The WP7 aims to foster high quality care for people with chronic diseases through the implementation of a set of quality criteria and recommendations defined in the previous Joint Action Chrodis.
+The aim of WP7 is to foster high-quality care for people with chronic diseases through the implementation of a set of quality criteria and recommendations defined in the previous Joint Action CHRODIS.

-The Quality Criteria and Recommendations tool will be applied in a series of pilot actions conducted by 8 project partners in different settings, domains, and health care organizations.
-The Quality Criteria and Recommendations tool constitutes a valuable and practical analytical framework that can be used by decision makers, healthcare personnel, and patients to support the implementation of good practices and to improve, monitor, and evaluate the quality of chronic disease prevention and care.
+The Quality Criteria and Recommendations Tool will be applied in a series of pilot actions conducted by eight project partners in different settings, domains, and health care organisations.
+The Quality Criteria and Recommendations Tool constitutes a valuable and practical analytical framework that can be used by decision-makers, healthcare personnel, and patients to support the implementation of good practices, and to improve, monitor, and evaluate the quality of chronic disease prevention and care.

-The adoption of an agreed core set of quality criteria will also help to decrease inequalities in access to health services of health services, and it will contribute to the cultural shift needed to redesign the care systems with and around the needs of people with chronic diseases.
+The adoption of an agreed-upon core set of quality criteria will also help to decrease inequalities in access to health services, and it will contribute to the cultural shift needed to redesign the care systems with and around the needs of people with chronic diseases.